As death toll from Maui fire reaches 89, authorities say effort to count the losses is just starting

 “People have asked why we are reviewing what’s going on and it’s because the world has changed.
 A storm now can be a hurricane-fire or a fire-hurricane,” he said.
 “That’s what we experienced, that’s why we’re looking into these policies, to find out how we can best protect our people.”

-Riley Curran said he fled his Front Street home after seeing the oncoming fire from the roof of a neighboring building.
-He doubts county officials could have done more, given the speed of the onrushing flames.
+Lahaina resident Riley Curran said he doubted that county officials could have done more, given the speed of the onrushing flames.
+He fled his Front Street home after seeing the oncoming fire from the roof of a neighboring building.

 “It’s not that people didn’t try to do anything,” Curran said.
 “The fire went from zero to 100.”

 Kelleher reported from Honolulu, and Dupuy reported from New York.
-Associated Press writers Rebecca Boone in Boise, Idaho; Andrew Selsky in Bend, Oregon; Bobby Caina Calvan in New York; Audrey McAvoy in Wailuku, Hawaii; Ty O’Neil in Lahaina, Hawaii; and Lisa J. Adams Wagner in Evans, Georgia, contributed to this report.
+Associated Press writers Rebecca Boone in Boise, Idaho; Andrew Selsky in Bend, Oregon; Bobby Caina Calvan in New York; Audrey McAvoy in Wailuku, Hawaii; Ty O’Neil in Lahaina, Hawaii; and Lisa J. Adams Wagner in Evans, Georgia contributed to this report.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.